Meet the Wee Braes

 The longing of all those who felt small or forgotten.

 And slowly, from those whispers and wishes, something remarkable happened.
-The Wee Braes were born.

-They weren’t crafted from flesh or bone, but from yearnings, kindness, and the lingering traces of old, almost-lost magic.
+and the lingering traces of almost-lost magic.

 Each type emerged from a different part of the island.